reactive/data-client/docs/api/Resource.md

 common `REST` request types.
 However, it is encouraged to build your own or override the provided ones to fit the needs of your API.

+Resource extends from [Entity](./Entity), which includes many static methods defining how to process network data to ensure performance and consistency.
+[Deserilization](../guides/network-transform#deserializing-fields) for instance can be done using the [static schema](./Entity#static-schema--k-keyof-this-schema-).

 ### Instance

 Instances are mostly for you to define how you want to interact with your data.
 This means